 Most of Learnosity’s Question types are autoscored - excluding Essay, Audio and Image Highlight Questions.
 Each auto scored Question type has validation settings.
 Authors can select the scoring type, enter the points for the Question, enter a penalty score for the Question, and enable a 'check answer' button.

-In most cases we can validate questions using 3 scoring methods: Exact Match, Partial Match Per Response, or Partial Match.
-Some questions, such as Classification and Order List, have additional scoring methods.
-More details on these can be found in tutorials for these individual Question Types.
+In most cases we can validate Questions using three scoring methods: Exact Match, Partial Match Per Response, or Partial Match.
+Some Questions, such as Classification and Order List, have additional scoring methods.
+More details on these can be found in tutorials for these individual Question types.

-The Exact Match scoring option is available in all autoscored Question Types.
-With Exact Match, the student must get the entire Question correct to receive a mark.
+The Exact Match scoring option is available in all autoscored Question types.
+With Exact Match, the learner must get the entire Question correct to receive a mark.

-Figure 1 illustrates a Match List question scored using Exact Match.
-If each response is answered correctly, the student will receive a score of 1.
+Figure 1 illustrates a Match List Question scored using Exact Match.
+If each response is answered correctly, the learner will receive a score of one.

-Partial scoring can be used in Questions where the student may have to answer a Question with multiple responses.
+Partial scoring can be used in Questions where the learner may have to answer a Question with multiple responses.
 Each response can be scored independently, however each response is of equal value.
-These scoring options are not available in all of our Question Types.
+These scoring options are not available in all of our Question types.

-If the Question is given a score of 1, as shown in Figure 2 below, then each response within this Question will be worth 1 mark.
-As a result, a possible max score for the Question will be 3.
+If the Question is given a score of one, as shown in Figure 2 below, then each response within this Question will be worth one mark.
+As a result, a possible maximum score for the Question will be three.